9 Simple Ideas to Set Up Your Planner

 Before you can set up your planner, you have to pick the right planner for you.
 I have had a different planner every year for the past 9 or 10 years.
 I keep looking for the perfect one.

 I’ve spent as much as $50 for an Erin Condren planner and Living Well Planner.
-I’ve spend as little as $10 for a simple Target planner.
+I’ve spent as little as $10 for a simple Target planner.
 I’ve bought planners with room for finances, meal planning, neither of which I used.

 I keep my blog finances on my computer.
 I don’t meal plan, and I don’t need to keep track of kid schedules.
 Most years I didn’t use half of the included pages.